Published on October 9, 2021

 Many people don’t realize that the FDA regulates dietary supplements under a different set of regulations than those covering “conventional” foods and drug products.

 Manufacturers and distributors of dietary supplements and dietary ingredients are prohibited from marketing products that are adulterated or mis-branded.
 Yet, they are the ones responsible for evaluating the safety and labeling of their own products before marketing to ensure that they meet all the requirements of DSHEA (Dietary Supplement Health and Education Act of 1994) and FDA regulations.
-The FDA is responsible for taking action against any adulterated or mis-branded dietary supplement product after it reaches the market.
+The FDA is responsible for acting against any adulterated or mis-branded dietary supplement product after it reaches the market.
 They do not have the authority to review dietary supplement products for safety and effectiveness before they are marketed.
 Sounds crazy, right?

 What’s also true is that a substantial number of chiropractors sell nutritional supplements as part of their practices to “supplement” their income.
 Many use questionable test procedures that supposedly determine “hidden allergies” responsible for a broad range of health problems.
 The tests results are then used to make dietary recommendations and to recommend dietary supplements.